Günther Laukien: Academic career

 In 1955 he graduated on the "experimental aspects of nuclear magnetic resonance" at the University of Stuttgart.
 This was done under professor Hans Otto Kneser.
 He wrote his doctoral thesis on "Freie Präzession kernmagnetischer Momente" (Free precession of nuclear magnetic moments).
 His thesis already explored the techniques behind nuclear magnetic resonance spectroscopy, at a time when this was not developed yet.
 Only a couple of earlier papers had explored this subject, and Laukien was most likely unknown with those papers.
 After getting his PhD, he became "Oberassistent" and in 1957 he achieved habilitation.
 In 1958 he moved from Stuttgart to the University of Karlsruhe, where he became a professor in 1960.
 In 1968 he became a life-time professor in electronics at Ruhr University Bochum In 1980 Günther Laukien received the ISMAR prize, which is awarded for outstanding achievement in the field of magnetic resonance.
 In 2013 he posthumously received the Pittcon Heritage Award for his contributions to the development of nuclear magnetic resonance and other analytical technologies.

 Bruker

 In 1960 he co-founded and soon chaired the Bruker spectroscopy company (then named Bruker-Physik AG), which was specialized in designing and using electromagnets, with applications in nuclear magnetic resonance spectroscopy.
 Until his death, Laukien was actively involved in both research and business aspects of the company.

 Personal life

-Laukien left four sons who were all involved in Bruker.
+Laukien had four sons who were all involved in Bruker.

 Developing underwater equipment was one of his hobbies.

-He died in 1997 of cancer.
+He died in 1997 of cancer, aged 73.